 From Citrus Drizzle Cakes, Lemon & Herb Roast Chicken and Sicilian Cheesecakes the humble citrus fruit knows no bounds.
 But, it is in marmalades, cordials and other preserves where they really come in to their own, they steal the show and nowhere more so than in a citrus curd.

 My original plan was to make a classic lemon curd however, my fruit bowl was overflowing with blood oranges after my organic fruit and vegetable delivery had arrived and despite my best efforts I eat precious few of them in their original form.
 So I decided to vary the recipe a little.
 After all, blood oranges are sexy and luscious, to see them go to waste would be sacrilegious indeed.

 This blood orange curd is vibrant, tart yet perfectly sweet and silky smooth.
 It is as perfect spread on your morning toast as it is filling a Victoria Sponge, but given that we are in the middle of the Easter holiday it seems only fitting to pair the curd with some Hot Cross Buns and Hot Cross Bun Loaf, oh, and some extra extravagance clotted cream.

 Blood oranges have a very short season, from late December through to the end of March.
 So you need to make the most of their thrilling, spicy tartness while you can.

-Go make this.
+Go make this simple and delicious blood orange curd recipe.
 Right now!
 It is much easier than its reputation would have you believe.
 That I promise you.